streamingfast/firehose-docs/content/operators/concepts/principles.md

 title: Principles & Approach
 ---

-This section discusses the design principles of the Firehose, which were greatly inspired by the large scale data-science machinery and processes previously developed by the StreamingFast team.
+This section discusses the design principles of the `Firehose` system, which were greatly inspired by the large-scale data-science machinery and processes previously developed by the StreamingFast team.

+---

-## General data science approach
+## Data science approach

-Here are a few principles that drove our design:
+Our North Star when designing the `Firehose` system consisted of a few ground truths:

 - A flat file is better than a CPU/RAM-consuming process
 - Data is messy, design for fast iteration of any data processes